PixelsCamp/talks/a-startup-tutorial_tiago-farto.md

-A Startup Programming Tutorial (Or how I programmed on a startup and ultimatly lead it to doom)
+A Startup Programming Tutorial (Or how I programmed on a startup and ultimately lead it to doom)
 ===============================================================================================

 * Speaker   : *Tiago Farto*